About InsideView’s Information Security Management System (ISMS)

 Network and communications

-Network security includes an intrusion detection system (IDS) that reports to a SIEM monitored in a 24×7 Security Operations Center (SOC).
-The SOC escalates alerts to InsideView Security and Operations personnel.
-A third-party network assessment is conducted annually.
+Network security includes an intrusion detection system (IDS) that aggregates to a security information and event monitoring system (SIEM), which alerts InsideView Security and Operations personnel.
+A third party conducts continuous application assessment services.

 All customer connections to the InsideView application are via TLS.
 Administrative access to the production environments are via encrypted connections (TLS) and secure management protocol (SSH).
 Connections to hosted business systems for corporate use are via TLS and authenticated via an Identity Management system that requires 2 factors.

 Development security practices include formal change control managed with a version control system.
 New feature and systems designs are reviewed for security and privacy.
 Development includes secure coding practices, code review and automated scanning, and application vulnerability testing.
 A third-party application assessment service provides ongoing testing.

 InsideView maintains confidentiality and service level agreements with our hosting provider, AWS, and monitors effectiveness of their controls by reviewing third-party audit reports.

 Incident and Business Continuity management

 InsideView follows formal processes and plans for Customer Support, security incident, and emergency management for disaster recovery and business continuity.
 Disaster recovery and business continuity plans are tested annually.

 As part of our continuous improvement efforts, our controls and processes may change without notice.